xiongyu0523/azure-sphere-bootcamp/README.md

     `azsphere device-group create --name <device-group-name>`

-5. Attach SKU to the device and assign the device into the device group.
-In the meantime, the following command delete existing applications, disable debug capability.
+5. Attach SKU to the device and assign the device to the device group.
+In the meantime, the following command will delete existing applications and disable debug capability.
 Now device only accept production-siged image from Azure Sphere Security Service (aka AS3).

     `azsphere device prep-field --skuid <productsku-GUID> --devicegroupid <devgroup-GUID>`

     At this point, you will see previous loaded LED blink application is not working.

-6. Running command `azsphere device show-ota-config` will see the device related information on AS3, record the *chip SKU* for later use.
+6. Running command `azsphere device show-ota-config` will get the device related information on AS3, record the *chip SKU* for later use.

    ![](images/chip-sku.png)